Benedict Chess

 • neither king, nor the rook has moved,

-• rook has not been flipped (if opp flips the rook, then you re-flip it, castling is no longer allowed)
+• rook has not been flipped (if your opponent flips the rook, then you re-flip it, castling is no longer allowed)

 Note: it is possible to castle through the check (or rather something what would be a check in normal chess) - there is no concept of check in Benedict.